Minnesota Truck-Weight Education Program

 About the Program

-The Minnesota Truck-Weight Education Program addresses issues and concerns from state, county, city, and township transportation authorities regarding truck weight.
-Information is provided that explains road weight regulations during various times of the year, including the winter load increase and spring load restrictions.
+The statewide training of the Minnesota Truck-Weight Education Program addresses issues and concerns of the industry and all levels of road authority regarding truck-weight issues.
+The training provides information that explains the road weight regulations during various times of the year, including the winter load increase (WLI) and spring load restrictions (SLR).
 The program promotes voluntary compliance to reduce damage to public roads and highways from overweight vehicles.
-The program goal is to provide information and explanations to attendees on how to haul the greatest legal weight, without violating the truck-weight laws.
-How you configure your truck, with proper axle spacing and tire size, makes a difference.
+Its goal is to provide voluntary compliance by helping attendees understand all options and regulations, which may, in some cases, allow additional legal weight by understanding the benefits of a properly configured vehicle.
+How you configure your truck, with proper axle spacing and tires size, makes a difference.

 - A clickable, county-level Minnesota state map for finding basic county-level truck weight information, including restrictions for bridges and seasonal loads